June 5, 2022

 Video 1: The “Chin Tuck” exercise.

-They can be effective for symptom relief with individuals having pain in the region of their neck and accompanying arm pain.
-For individuals having headaches, or even those having general aches in the back of their neck.
+Chin tucks can be effective for symptom relief in individuals with neck pain, neck pain that travels into the arm, headaches, or general aching in the back of the neck.

 When is doing chin tucks useful?

-If performing some chin tucks held at the end of the range of movement for a few seconds improves your symptoms, great!
-Keep performing them and see if you continue to get reductions in discomfort and if the movement of your neck improves.
+If performing chin tucks and holding the end position for a few seconds improves your symptoms, that is a good sign.
+Continue performing them and monitor whether your discomfort decreases and your neck movement improves over time.

 Video 2: The Neck Flexor Endurance Test

-However, if someone doesn’t have a directional preference, and they ace the neck flexor and neck extensor endurance tests, spending time working on chin tucks won’t likely move someone towards their goals.
+However, if someone does not demonstrate a directional preference and performs well on both neck flexor and extensor endurance tests, chin tucks are unlikely to significantly move them closer to their goals.

 When is doing chin tucks not useful?